na-na-hi/renget/archive/characterprovider.md

 >**The crucial point for using XML:** This is the only way to explicitly tell the AI where to look and separate instructions from the context.
 "Your role is described in the <AI role> section."
 "Follow the <instruction>."
 "Format your reply as stated in the <AI role>/<reply template> section." etc.

 #####
-**Q2: "Is...
-Is this a placebo!?
-900 tokens!?
-My 100-token ones work just fine.
-The less is better!
-Hmph!"**
+**Q2: "I've heard that we should trim our prompts to minimum."**
-A2: No, it isn't a placebo.
-Well, as for short prompts - yes and no. Yes - your instructions must be concise and not 'fluffy,' no - you should provide excessive context to get the AI a clear idea of what you want ([source](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)) but still be VERY specific, provide examples and explain what you want.
+A2: Your instructions must be concise and not 'fluffy' but you should provide sufficient context to get the AI a clear idea of what you want [(Openai docs)](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)) but still be VERY specific, provide examples and explain what you want.
 You may receive a general whory response using a small horny prompt where you just ask AI to reply in character with NSFW allowed, but that's about it.
 These prompts will suffice if you're interested in a "quickie."
 However, for those "slow-burners" and deep immersion enjoyers, the language model needs a clear context.

 Prompts with strong words and impactful sentences can significantly influence the output.
 The AI, for instance, doesn't inherently know how not to do things (Prompt: `DO NOT DO THIS!!!!`), but if you instruct it on what to do instead (Prompt: `Avoid this and do that instead`), it will likely comply.
 Detailed instructions and examples yield superior results.
 A poor example of a prompt would be: `Write the continuation of the story as {{char}}, be creative, NSFW allowed, be verbose.
 Don't write as {{User}}!!!` This prompt ambiguously instructs the AI to continue the story as {{char}}, write extensively, incorporate adult themes, and... be creative (???).
 EVERY.
 MESSAGE.
 A better example would be: `In your next reply, respond to the User's message as {{char}} according to their descriptions stated in the <scenario> section.
 Read the <guidelines> section and apply them if the context calls for it.
 Avoid writing new actions and speech lines for {{User}} and echoing User's input; instead, write as your character ({{char}})` Although this example isn't perfect, it's significantly clearer.